nemonik/hands-on-DevOps/readme.md

 helloworld-deployment-6879449688-26xsv   1/1     Running   0          32s     10.42.0.34   toolchain     <none>           <none>
 ```

-It usually is immaterial where in the cluster the Pod is running, but the point here is to show you the replicas are spread across the cluster thereby increasing the application's availability.
+It usually is immaterial where in the cluster a Pod is running, but the point here is to show you that the replicas are spread across the cluster thereby increasing the application's availability.

 So, the cluster is now running 4 replicas.
 Let's explore the ramifications of this by running `curl` hitting the Traefik ingress several times in a row via